alysivji/talks/proposals/2020/submitted/202002--pycascades--if-statements-are-a-code-smell.md

 ## Length

-30
+25

 ## Audience Level

-Beginner
+All

 ## Elevator Pitch

 `if` statements allow us to selectively execute code based on conditional logic.
-Overusing conditionals produces code that is hard to read and difficult to modify.
+Overusing conditionals results in code that is hard to understand and difficult to modify.
 This talk will demonstrate how to refactor `if` statements into polymorphic classes, resulting in cleaner program design.
-After this session, you will be able to implement complex conditional logic using simple Python classes.

 ## Description